mgattello/web-animation-api/README.md

 The API is design to let the browser make internal optimizations without hacks, coercion or Window.requestAnimationFrame().

 - It allows you to move interactive animations from stylesheets to Javascript, separating presentation form behaviour.
-- No need to rely on DOM-heavy techniques
+- no need to rely on DOM-heavy techniques
 - set dynamic values from properties to dutations.

 ## Browser Support